codeque-co/codeque/README.md

 ❌ Fix bug with `<$>$</$>;` matching too much - JSX text wildcard acts like $$ o.O

+❌ restrict more than 2 wildcards on query parse level

 ⌛ Make CLI a product
    - ✅ codeframe from babel
    - ✅  investigate results formatting query :`<Text $="ellipsis" ></Text>`